p89fmathias/dgx-a100/README.md

   * Config hostname on **[all]** region of inventory
   * Add the hostname to both **[slurm-master]** and **[slurm-node]** region
   * Uncomment lines on region **[all:vars]** wich tells ansible to use user ubuntu and our private key to log in
-  * Disable NFS server and NFS client config options
-  * Configure to install singularity package
-  * Configure the environment to allow ssh for our user ``ubuntu``

 ```bash
 sed -i 's|^\[all\]|[all]\ndgx-a100    ansible_host=192.168.1.245|gi' config/inventory